9610kanger/android_kernel_samsung_exynos9610_yuuki/README.md

 ## About

-Mint is an optimized kernel source based on Samsung's open-source kernel drops of the Galaxy A50.
+Yuuki is an optimized kernel source based on Samsung's open-source kernel drops of the Galaxy A50.
 Additional features include:

  - Built with LLVM/Clang (`proton-clang`) 13
  - Built with Link-Time Optimizations (LTO) enabled